Lim-Bioinfo/Research_SAM/README.md

 # Research_SAM

-## Identify pairlevel biomarkers from TCGA to predict and treat cancer metastasis
+## Identify pairlevel biomarkers from to predict and treat melanoma metastasis
 + Repository of source codes of the research article "Mutation-informed gene pairs to predict melanoma metastasis", Lim et al